-Cut Down on Development Time By Starting with a Shopify Base Theme
+Starting a Website Redesign with a Shopify Base Theme

 You love your customers (of course) and know the importance of your website’s UX, but are you willing or able to spend six figures to build the ideal UX from scratch?
 Probably not.

-Our approach with Shopify starts by working together with a client (and their design partner if they have one) to select a Shopify base theme to use as a starting point then modify it to suit their brand.
-This can take an 8-12 week front-end development project and turn it into a 2-3 week effort — saving around $50k in design and development costs.
+On occasion when budgets are smaller, we'll work together with a client to select a Shopify base theme to use as a starting point then modify it to suit their brand.
+This can take an 8-12 week front-end development project and turn it into a 4-8 week effort—saving around $50k in design and development costs.

 Customizing a Shopify base theme for Glazer's Camera